-- \\\\ a On the other hand, people of the opposite opinion argue that we need to study the smallpox virus to protect ourselves against other diseases.
-By studying the smallpox virus, we learn more about how vaccines work and how viruses respond to those vaccines.
-Since viruses change all the time, we never know when a new serious disease may appear.
-Our research on the smallpox virus helps to protect us against possible future epidemics. - b In general, I tend to find the arguments against destroying the smallpox virus more convincing.
-The risk of the virus escaping is very small, and the research may be very important in the future.
-I do not believe that the smallpox virus should be destroyed. - c Smallpox, which used to kill millions of people every year, has been eradicated in the wild.
-It survives in small amounts in two laboratories and is used for research purposes.
-Some people argue that the remaining samples of smallpox should be destroyed. - d The main argument supporting this opinion is the claim that the virus is still a danger to humanity.
-There are two main fears.
-First, the virus could escape from the laboratory.
-This could be the result of a careless researcher, for example, or an accident such as an explosion.
-Second, the virus could be deliberately released or used as a weapon.
-In both cases, millions of people would die.
-The benefits of studying the virus are not worth the risk, some argue. - 1 Introduction: Paragraph \\\\ - 2 Main points for destroying smallpox: Paragraph \\\\\ - 3 Main points against destroying smallpox: Paragraph \\\\\ - 4 Writer's opinion: Paragraph \\\\\ - B Do you agree with the writer?
+- \\\\\ a On the other hand, people of the opposite opinion argue that we need to study the smallpox virus against possible future epidemics. - believe that the smallpox virus should be destroyed. - \\\\\ c Smallpox, which used to kill millions of people every year, has been eradicated in the wild.
+It survives remaining samples of smallpox should be destroyed. - \\\ d The main argument supporting this opinion is the claim that the virus is still a danger to humanity. of studying the virus are not worth the risk, some argue. - 1 Introduction: Paragraph \\\\\ - 2 Main points for destroying smallpox: Paragraph \\\\\ - B Do you agree with the writer?
 Discuss as a class. - C Choose an essay question below.
 Write a four-paragraph for/against essay in your notebook.
 Use the essay in A as a model. - Should people be allowed to choose their child's characteristics? - Should other animals have the same rights as humans? - Should society control the human population?